-Well, both.
 Sit-on-top kayaks and sit-inside kayaks both have their place, with sit-on-tops generally being easier to paddle and better for beginners or recreational kayakers.
 They’re perfect for so many things, but the reality is they’re rarely the lightest option.

 Sit-in kayaks derive their stiffness and structure from the shape, rather than having to thicken the plastic instead.
-They’re usually lighter than their sit-on-top counterparts, and when you get into the composite or higher end kayaks, they’re almost always sit-in style.
+They’re usually lighter than their sit-on-top counterparts, and when you get into the composite or higher-end kayaks, they’re almost always sit-in style.

 Outfitting, Accessories, Paddler Weight

-Seats, padding, rod holders and everything else all come with a little extra weight.
+Seats, padding, rod holders, and everything else all come with a little extra weight.
 It’s a balance of what you need against how much it will weigh, and only you can work out what you value more.

-And you.
+Don’t forget about your own weight, either.
 We spoke earlier about your weight being included in the capacity, but are you the only person paddling this boat?
 What will you be wearing?
 What will you be carrying?